 And if they do, it’s not something that their audience finds compelling.

-This is a HUGE missed opportunity and the very first thing we help them fix to improve their inbound lead generation.
+This is a HUGE missed opportunity and one of the first things we help them fix to increase the quantity of inbound leads.

-By simply adding one or more pieces of text, video, image, or interactive content for visitors to access, you’ll immediately begin capturing more leads while educating your prospective customers about your industry, AND establishing yourself as an expert in your niche.
+By simply adding one or more pieces of content, whether text, video, image, or interactive tools, for visitors to access, you’ll immediately begin capturing more leads while educating your prospective customers about your industry, AND establishing yourself as an expert in your niche.

 Not bad for a relatively small amount of time and effort, right?